Skip to main content

 Instructions

-Check target-host prerequisites for Docker, curl, ruby, and the configured rootPasswordFile when present.
-Without confirm=true it returns checks, missing items, manual actions, and any apt-get install plan; with confirm=true it may install only supported curl/ruby packages and never installs Docker.
+Check target-host prerequisites for the Docker CLI and daemon, curl, ruby, and the configured rootPasswordFile when present.
+An unreachable SSH target returns unavailable=[target] without claiming tools are missing or proposing installation.
+Without confirm=true it returns the current snapshot and any apt-get plan; confirm=true may install only supported curl/ruby packages, then returns a refreshed post-install snapshot, and never starts or installs Docker.

 Input Schema